 These teeth get their name from this timeframe.
 This period is often called the “Age of Wisdom”.
 It is when a person transitions from their teen years into adulthood.

 Millions of years ago, our ancestors had wider jaws.
 They ate a coarse diet of roots, nuts, and tough plants.
 These third molars were necessary for grinding this food.

 Over time, human diets changed.
 Our food became softer.
 Our jaws evolved to become smaller and narrower.
 Today, most people do not have enough space in their jaws for these four extra teeth.
 This lack of space is the primary reason wisdom teeth cause problems.
-They have no room to grow properly.

 Pain is your body’s alarm system.
 When a wisdom tooth hurts, it is for a specific reason.
 The pain is almost always a symptom of an underlying issue.
 There are several common causes.